 For example, when SBA Communications consolidated its various schedulers and automation scripts, the IT staff was able to reduce the average mean time to resolution by 90% –from one hour to five minutes– by relying on centralized monitoring and logging.

-There are endless benefits to controlling automated processes through a single pane of glass.
+There are endless benefits to controlling automated processes through a single pane of glass via, for example, a distributed job scheduler.
 It enables IT to accelerate the development of new workflows, reduces time spent fighting fires, and facilitates the creation of innovative end-to-end processes that meet business needs and end user expectations.

 Consolidating custom scripts and an in-house scheduling solution enabled Lamar Advertising to manage continuous, real-time data transfers, a key prerequisite for the digital billboards it needed to roll-out.